evandethier/global-alluvial-mining/README.md

 * * *

 #### Data and code for this analysis
 The code for this analysis is stored in this repository.
 Source data from Landsat and produced by us can be downloaded from this github page.
-All necessary data is here, except for unprocessed Landsat data, which is stored in the Zenodo repository:
+All necessary data is here, except for unprocessed kml Landsat data, which is stored in the Zenodo repository and on Google Earth Engine:

 **Source data**